SukkoPera/SoundX/README.md

 <a href='https://ko-fi.com/L3L0U18L' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 ## Thanks
-* Master Csabo and Chizman (unbeknownst) for the help!
-Also thanks to
+* Master Csabo and Chizman (unbeknownst) for their help with the testing software.
-*  kinmami for help with the HW design.
+* kinmami for his usual precious hints about the hardware design.
 * Iconian Fonts (Daniel Zadorozny) for the [Universal Jack Font](https://www.fontspace.com/universal-jack-font-f101650) used for the logo.